-What is LTAD (Long Term Athlete Development)?
+What is LTD (Long Term Development)?

 Human development from birth to adulthood is a continuous process.
 To understand the process better, experts divide human development into distinct stages with specific characteristics; these are called stages of development.

-LTAD is a training, competition, and recovery program.
+LTD is a training, competition, and recovery program.
 It establishes guidelines for coaches, athletes, administrators, and parents in all areas, including planning, training, competition, and recovery.
 It takes into account the ever-changing competitive program and the overall demands on the athletes.

-Why do we need the LTAD model?
+Why do we need the LTD model?